 Our team has a history of innovation within the US Space program.
 We have staffed programs for the Department of Defense as well as NASA at companies such as Lockheed Martin, Raytheon, Boeing, and Northrop Grumman.
 Some examples of technologies pioneered by our engineers are

 Advanced radar tracking algorithms for the F-18 aircraft

 Missile and re-entry vehicle tracking systems and technologies,

 Our team is standing by to enable you to meet your aerospace and defense research goals.

-John Chriton clicked the save button on his laptop, making sure his document was secured before getting up from his desk for a cup of Yuban coffee.
-Coffee was an important part of his work at the Air Education and Training Command headquarters, where he was tasked with reviewing proposals from industry on commercial space partnerships.
-Some of the topics included on-orbit manufacturing and repair propulsion and maneuvering, ground infrastrcture components, power collection, storage, and transmission, space domain awareness, in-space data centers, and modular space robotics.
+Redmoon Systems is following current developements with the Air Education and Training Command headquarters, where we are forming a proposal effort by the aerospace industry on commercial space partnerships.
+Some of the topics included on-orbit manufacturing and repair, propulsion and maneuvering, ground infrastrcture components, power collection, storage, and transmission, space domain awareness, in-space data centers, and modular space robotics.

 The main asteroid belt encircles the inner solar system.
 Roughly 3.2 AU from the sun, it is thought that the asteroid belt was not formed from by a planetary collision because the total combined mass of all asteroids is far too small (not even as much as Earth’s moon).

 At Redmoon Systems, our intent is to detect, track and characterize the objects in the belt using infrared sensing technologies.
 One of these technologies is known as Firecat Observatory, Mars Mission.